-3) Implementation of a program of relocation of eggs and rearing of the offspring, to make sure a higher number of young turtles can survive
+3) Implementation of a program of relocation of eggs to make sure a higher number of young turtles can survive

 4) Improvements to the tourist experience and the educational aspect at the visitor centre of the farmers cooperative

 As a volunteer you can contribute to all of these activities.
 With the help of our volunteers, we also try to achieve a knowledge transfer from the well-established marine turtle conservation project in Nungwi and with other NGOs such as Under the Wave.

 Locations: Nungwi and Jozani

 Even though the endemic Red Colobus Monkeys are an endangered and protected species, they are killed by farmers, as the monkeys are taking fruits from their farms.
 The farmers see the monkeys as a threat to their livelihood.
-Under the direction of biology teacher Mohammed, volunteers are experimenting in cooperation with a local farmers' cooperative in various techniques to keep the monkeys away from the farms.
-These techniques includes setting up scarecrows made from recycling materials, planting hedges that the monkeys don't like, and planting alternative food sources for the monkeys.
-Volunteers are creating a "Monkeys' Paradise" away from the farms.
+Volunteers are planting alternative food sources for the monkeys to keep them away from the farms.
 Also other species of monkeys such as Blue Sykes Monkeys and Bushbabies (Galagos) are regularly showing up at this project.

 Locations: Jozani and Nungwi

-Under the guidance of our team member Lisa we do several types of recycling und upcycling of plastic materials.
+Under the guidance of our coordinator we do several types of recycling und upcycling of plastic materials.
 This includes the production of ubuntublox as a construction material for walls.
 Ubuntublox are made from strongly compressed soft plastics such as plastic bags and foils, and are replacing concrete blocks.
 Another example is the use of bottle cutters to make strings for weaving mats, curtains etc from the plastic of bottles.
 Volunteers are working on the creative design of useful and decorative objects from waste materials.
 Volunteers also collect plastic waste on the beach and process it into granules that are melted and shaped into new products in cooperation with OZTI East Africa.

 The Locations & the Shuttle

 Around Jozani Forest National Park, the volunteering activities are guided by our team members Deogratius who has three BA Degrees (Wildlife Conservation, Agriculture, Veterinary Medicine) and plenty of experience in the field.
 He is supported by the team members Shauri, Minimo and Saddam.
 There is a weekly work plan which includes a variety of activities that you can join with a group of volunteers.
 If you prefer to focus on certain specific activities only, it is also possible to spend more time or full time on one or just a few selected activities only.
 It is possible to decide this on location.
 Here you can see a weekly sample plan.

 You can decide whether you want to stay at the World Unite!
-Forest Camp or with a local host family in Muungoni.
-All volunteering activities are located within a 3 km radius from the accommodation, reachable by bicycle, which is provided tp you at no further cost.
+Forest Camp or with a local host family in Kitogani.
+All volunteering activities are located within a 3 km radius from the accommodation, reachable by bicycle, which is provided to you at no further cost.

 The Jozani Forest area boasts several tropical coastal habitats and is a paradise for nature lovers.
 The little villages around the area have barely changed over the last hundreds of years, as they have remained largely uninfluenced by tourism.
 They give visitors the opportunity to become part of a village community and to get to know traditional life of Zanzibar.

-In Nungwi, you will volunteer with the marine turtle conservation project of the Mnarani Natural Aquarium, and you will join creative recycling activities under the guidance of our team member Lisa and the local staff of the marine turtle sanctuary.
+In Nungwi, you will volunteer with the marine turtle conservation project of the Mnarani Natural Aquarium, and you will join environmental education and recycling activities under the guidance of our team members Pascal Jesse, Gabriel and the local staff of the marine turtle sanctuary.
 You will stay at the bungalow of the marine turtle project directly at one of the most beautiful white sandy beaches of Zanzibar.
 Nungwi is a main tourism destination in Zanzibar where you will find many hotels, restaurants, bars, and tourism offers.